eriksvedang/eriksvedang.github.io/_posts/2024-09-06-shodan-before-forty.md

 to become a lot more serious with the game.

 I started playing online,
-read strategy books, study old masters, and so on.
+read strategy books, studied old masters, and so on.

 For those unware, people who play Go usually keep track of their [rank](https://en.m.wikipedia.org/wiki/Go_ranks_and_ratings) using a